CeciliaHwang/openmrs-core/liquibase/README.md

 affected by snapshots.
 It also contains instructions for creating new Liquibase snapshots, running them from the console and adding them to the OpenMRS code base.

+TODO TRUNK-4830 - update README.md to reflect changes in the folder and filename conventions for snapshots and updates

 ## Why Liquibase snapshots?
 OpenMRS uses [Liquibase](http://www.liquibase.org/index.html) to evolve its database model.
 The respective change sets have grown in the course of time and contain unneeded changes.
 E.g. there are tables or columns that are created,